CodeboxIDE/codebox/README.md

 [![Build Status](https://travis-ci.org/CodeboxIDE/codebox.png?branch=master)](https://travis-ci.org/CodeboxIDE/codebox)
 [![NPM version](https://badge.fury.io/js/codebox.svg)](http://badge.fury.io/js/codebox)

+#### :warning: Instructions are for the not yet published version 1.0.0

 Codebox is a complete and modular Cloud IDE.
 It can run on any unix-like machine (Linux, Mac OS X).
 It is an open source component of [codebox.io](https://www.codebox.io) (Cloud IDE as a Service).

 The IDE can run on your desktop (Linux or Mac), on your server or the cloud.
 You can use the [codebox.io](https://www.codebox.io) service to host and manage IDE instances.